 In most cases, symptoms may not appear.
 In others, they may be mistaken for another kind of skin condition.
 Here are some common genital herpes symptoms you should be aware of:

 Genital herpes is diagnosed with a swab of the blister.
-If the blister has healed, then a blood tests may be done.
+If the blister has healed, then blood tests may be done.

 Herpes is most contagious during outbreaks, so you should abstain from sex when symptoms are present.
-Keep in mind the virus can also be transmitted when symptoms are not present.
-Some people contract herpes from partners whose symptoms are very mild or completely absent, so the person does not know that they are infected.
+Keep in mind that the virus can also be transmitted when symptoms are not present.
+Some people contract herpes from partners whose symptoms are mild or completely absent, so the person does not know that they are infected.
 Others become infected from people who do not tell them of their condition.

 Pregnant women can transfer genital herpes to their baby, with serious infant health consequences.
 Herpes also puts the mother at risk for miscarriage and premature birth.
 Contact your doctor right away if you have been exposed to, have symptoms of, or have a diagnosis of genital herpes.

-Genital herpes is not curable, but there are medications that will help alleviate symptoms and reduce the number of outbreaks.
+Genital herpes is not curable, but there are medications that will help reduce symptoms and the number of outbreaks.
 Antiviral medications are prescribed by your doctor and are most effective when started at the first sign of symptoms.
 When taken as suppressive therapy, antiviral medications can reduce the number of outbreaks and decrease the chance that you will spread the virus to your partner.
 Antiviral medications include: